DiamondLightSource/pythonSoftIOC/docs/softioc.rst

 ..  function:: SetDeviceName(device_name)

-    Sets up the device part of a record name.
-This function or its companions :func:`SetDomain` and :func:`SetDevice` must be called before creating any records.
-Note that only this function need be used, the three other functions below are entirely optional.
+    Sets up the prefix part of the record name, referred to here as the "device" part.
+This function must be called before creating any records.
+    Note that
+    only this function need be used, the three other functions below are entirely optional.

 ..  function:: UnsetDevice()

     This can optionally be called after completing the creation of records to prevent the accidential creation of records with the currently set device name.

-..  function:: SetDomain(domain, area)

-    Sets the domain and area parts of the device name (physical location around the machine and technical area).
-These settings are not affected by :func:`UnsetDevice`, but :func:`SetDevice` must be called before records can be created.

-..  function:: SetDevice(component, id)

-    Sets the component and id parts of the device name, after which the complete device name is now available for record creation.

 The following helper functions are useful when constructing links between